alvaromontoro/TourGuide/README.md

 This is a simple 4-step way to start SpotlightJS:

-1. Import the JS library and CSS file into your project
+1. Download an import the JS library and CSS file into your project

        <link rel="stylesheet" href="/css/spotlight.css" />
        <script src="/js/spotlight.js"></script>